 PLATE 2: MACERAL GROUP: VITRINITE; Maceral subgroup: Telovitrinite; Maceral: Telinite

-Telinite (tela – plant tissue) is a maceral of the vitrinite group of macerals representing distinct cell walls in large pieces of intact plant tissue which have undergone major gelification.
+Telinite (tela – plant tissue) is a maceral of the vitrinite group, representing distinct cell walls in large pieces of intact plant tissue which have undergone major gelification.

 Telinite originates from woody plant tissue (trunks, branches, stems, leaves, and roots) which have been preserved as relatively large, intact pieces in the accumulating peat.
-Previously believed to be uncommon in southern African Permian coals (Falcon and Snyman, 1986), advances in digital photography and microscopic optics are able to more readily determine telinite, although it remains a low concentration maceral.
+Previously believed to be uncommon in southern African Permian coals (Falcon and Snyman, 1986), but advances in digital photography and microscopic optics are able to more readily determine telinite, although it remains a low concentration maceral.
 Etched samples (Plate 10) reveal far more telinite in coals than originally anticipated.

 Caution is advised when discriminating between suberinite (liptinite) in brown coals, and telinite of medium rank bituminous coals.